opentensor/developer-docs/docs/subnets/create-a-subnet.md

 ## Prerequisites

-To create a subnet, whether locally or on testchain or mainchain, make sure that:
+To create a subnet, whether locally or on testchain or on mainchain, make sure that:

 - You [installed Bittensor](../getting-started/installation.md).
 - You have already [created a wallet or know how to create one](../getting-started/wallets.md#creating-a-local-wallet).